 Horn of Africa and East Africa

-The International Criminal Court (ICC) pressed charges against, among others, President Al Bashir for severe violations of human rights and international humanitarian law and for genocide and issued international arrest warrants (to date it has been impossible to execute a single one of these arrest warrants).
+The International Criminal Court (ICC) pressed charges against President Al Bashir - amongst others - for severe violations of human rights and international humanitarian law as well as for genocide, and issued international arrest warrants (not a single one has been executed to date).
 Sudan still refuses to cooperate with the ICC.

-The UN-AU hybrid mission (UNAMID) operates in Darfur, and the UN Interim Security Force for Abeyi (UNISFA) acts as a peacekeeping force along the border to South Sudan.
+In Abyei, the UN Interim Security Force for Abeyi (UNISFA) acts as a peacekeeping force along the border with South Sudan.
 The European Union Special Representative for the Horn of Africa, Alexander Rondos, coordinates EU activities in Sudan.

-The EU is involved in three CSDP missions in Africa at the Horn of Africa.
+The EU is involved in three CSDP missions in the Horn of Africa.
 These missions pursue the following objectives:

 - Training of Somalian armed forces (EUTM Somalia)

-- Securing the maritime trading routes on the Horn of Africa and/or the Gulf of Aden (EUNAVFOR Atalanta)
+- Securing the maritime trading routes on the Horn of Africa and the Gulf of Aden (EUNAVFOR Atalanta)

-- Supporting the development of maritime expertise of regional navies in Djibouti, Kenya, the Seychelles, Somalia and Tanzania (EUCAP Nestor).
+- Supporting the development of maritime capability in Djibouti, Kenya, the Seychelles, Somalia and Tanzania (EUCAP Nestor).

-The EU is not only the prime trading partner, but also Ethiopia's most important multilateral donor.
+For Ethiopia, the EU is not only the most important trading partner but also the biggest financial donor.